lj-ditrapani/tic-tac-toe/README.md

 Open `localhost:8080/` in browser.
 Then have your friend (assuming you have friends) open `<your ip>:8080/` in their browser.
-If you have no friends, open an incognito browser window to play against yourself.
+If you have no friends, open a private/incognito browser window to play against yourself.

 Notes
 -----